josephburgess/nvumi/README.md

 4. Press `<CR>` to **refresh** calculations.
 5. Use `<leader>y` to **yank the current result** (or `<leader>Y` for all results).

-## 🛠 Custom Conversions
+## 🛠️ Custom conversions

 nvumi allows you to define **custom unit conversions** beyond what `numi-cli` provides.
 This feature was inspired by the [plugins](https://github.com/nikolaeu/numi/tree/master/plugins) that exist for the numi desktop app.
+These should be compatible with the below format.

 💡 **How It Works:**